IDWR/upstream-tracer/README-config.md

 Set filters on search-layers.
 Specify the label.
 > ![Filter Settings Info tab](images/settings/FilterSettingsInfo.png)

-For example, choose to see only values for the "Source" field that are "GROUNDWATER".
+For example, choose to see only results where values of the "Source" field do not contain "GROUNDWATER".
 > ![Filter Settings Expressions tab](images/settings/FilterSettingsExpressions.png)